Posted on November 20, 2016

-Hamilton had a post-show speech for Mike Pence.
+Hamilton actors staged a post-show speech to ambush Mike Pence at the Richard Rodgers Theatre.
 Donald Trump tweeted his disapproval.

 Hamilton Cast Ambushes VP-Elect Pence After Curtain Call

+The heavily liberally-biased audience cheered loudly as this was clearly a political jab at Pence's previous agenda, while he was 50th Governor of Indiana, which many liberal elites have accused of being anti-gay, anti-black and anti-jew.
 Dixon has gone on to say that "conversation is not harassment”, but what he did Friday night was not a conversation at all, it was a lecture from a bully pulpit, a theatrical ambush as it were.
-Dixon has also invited President-Elect Donald Trump to see the show, but one wonders how Manuel-Miranda and Dixon intend to dishonor him, ideally in front of their children too.
+Dixon has also invited President-Elect Donald Trump to see the show, but one wonders how Manuel-Miranda and Dixon intend to dishonor him, ideally it seems in front of their children would be best.